East Didsbury railway station: History

 Services to Manchester Airport began in 1993 upon the opening of the Manchester Airport spur.
 With the privatisation of rail services in 1996/7, East Didsbury was served by the North Western Trains franchise.

-Work to extend the platforms at the station is expected to be completed by March 2023.
+Work to extend the platforms was completed by March 2023.

 Other Didsbury stations

 Before the Beeching Axe of the 1960s, the Didsbury area was served by three railway stations: East Didsbury, Didsbury, and Withington and West Didsbury.

 Didsbury railway station opened in 1880 in the centre of Didsbury Village on the Midland Railway's Manchester South District Line, which connected with the Cheshire Lines Committee line into Manchester Central.
 This connected to the Sheffield and Midland Railway Companies' Committee line from Chinley and the Midland Railway used it for its express services from London St Pancras.
 It closed in 1967 and, though the building was used for a while by a hardware dealer, it has now disappeared, apart from the platforms, a clock tower and a drinking fountain dedicated to the memory of a local philanthropist, Dr. D.J.
 Wilson Rhodes (1847–1900).

 There was also Withington and West Didsbury, the next station on the line towards Manchester; the two being so similar in appearance that passengers sometimes alighted at the wrong one.
 Originally it was called "Withington", then from 1884 "Withington and Albert Park", receiving its final name in 1915.
 All that remains is a boundary wall; a block of flats (Brankgate Court) has been built on the site.

 The former Midland line was partially re-opened to passengers in 2013 when it was converted into a light rail track for the Manchester Metrolink tram system.